-As a 501(c)(3), The BBCLT is overseen by a Board of Directors made up of different members of our community.
-These Directors act as representatives for the Big Bend, and seek to find the best ways for the Land Trust to benefit the town, the land, and the people.
+As a 501(c)(3), The BBCLT is overseen and guided by a Board of Directors made up of several dedicated members of our community.
+These Directors act as representatives of Big Bend residents, and seek to find the best ways for the Land Trust to benefit the town, the land, and the people.
 If you are interested in joining the Board, please send us an email and let us know!
 Thanks to our current hard-working, creative, and caring members of the Board of Directors in 2021:

-Terri Orwig has lived in the Big Bend community for 39 years and has been involved in community development projects during those years.
-She and her husband bought 25 acres and built their dream homestead while raising their 2 children.
-She served on the local school’s Site Council for many years, and has been a consistent and generous community activist in many areas.
-She started a Recycling Center at the school for 15 years, with proceeds going toward the student body & the Volunteer Fire Department.
+Terri Orwig has lived in the Big Bend community since 1979 and has been involved in community development projects during all those years.
+She and her husband bought 25 acres and built their dream homestead while raising their two children.
+Terri served on the local school’s Site Council for many years, and has been a consistent and generous community activist in many areas.
+She started a Recycling Center at the local school, and operated it for 15 years, donating the proceeds to the school students & the Big Bend Volunteer Fire Department.

-Terri helped start Hill Country Community Clinic, a primary care clinic in a nearby town, serving as secretary of their board, then an original staff member when they opened their doors in 1985, first as a front office/medical assistant, then in running the accounts receivables while pursuing her Licensed Vocational Nursing license.
+Terri also helped start Hill Country Community Health and Wellness Clinic, a primary care medical facility in a nearby town, serving as secretary of their board, then an original staff member when they opened their doors in 1985, first as a front office/medical assistant, then running the accounts receivables department, while pursuing her Licensed Vocational Nursing license.
 The Hill Country Community Clinic became a federally qualified health center 15 years ago and when she retired in 2014 after 28 years, the Leed Certified Gold facility had about 80 employees, offering general dentistry & counseling services as well as primary care.
-She and her husband also volunteered with the Teen Group at the clinic for 5 years.
-Her family financed and built the library at Hill Country in her mother’s honor and the 1/4 mile walking track on the grounds in honor of her husband’s mother.
+Terri and her husband also volunteered with the Teen Group at the clinic for 5 years.
+Her family financed and built both the library at Hill Country (in her mother’s honor) and the 1/4 mile walking track on the grounds (in honor of her husband’s mother).
 She says that Hill Country grew her as she helped it grow.